How to Celebrate Lunar New Year 2025 in London

-It’s Lunar New Year on 10th February and 2024 is the Year of the Dragon
+It’s Lunar New Year on 29th January and 2025 is the Year of the Snake

-The dragon stands out in the Chinese zodiac because it’s the only mythical creature and it’s a benevolent, wise and auspicious figure in Chinese culture.
-People born in the year of the dragon are said to be confident, intelligent and enthusiastic, and this year is specifically the Year of the Wood Dragon (each of the five elements are associated with a year alongside an animal of the zodiac), making it a time for new beginnings and growth.
+In the Chinese zodiac the snake symbolises wisdom, intuition and transformation and represents elegance and calm.
+People born in the year of the dragon are said to be resourceful, adaptable and graceful, and this year is specifically the Year of the Wood Snake (each of the five elements are associated with a year alongside an animal of the zodiac), making it a time for personal growth and change.

 Chinatown Parade

-Lion dances, floats, and dragon dances will wind through the streets of Chinatown on 11th February as part of the annual Lunar New Year parade.
-It’ll kick off on Duncannon Street at 10am and then pass up Charing Cross Road and down Shaftesbury Avenue before finishing on Rupert Street.
+Floats and dragon dances will wind through the streets of Chinatown on 2nd February as part of the annual Lunar New Year parade – it’ll kick off east of Trafalgar Square and make its way into Chinatown.
+And on 1st February ahead of the big parade, there’ll be lion dance performances throughout the area.
 As well as watching the performances, you can dip into one of Chinatown’s many restaurants for festive specials like yu sheng, longevity noodles, nian gao and jiaozi dumplings.

 chinatown.co.uk